TiBeN/CrontabManager/README.md

 $crontabRepository = new CrontabRepository($crontabAdapter);
 ```

-In this context you will propably run into user rights issues.
+Using this way you will propably run into user rights issues.
 This can
 be handled by editing your sudoers file using 'visudo'.\
 If you want to allow user `www-data` to edit the crontab of user
 `bobby`, add this line: